 Over the course of my blog entries, I not only want to present recent developments in the field of funding but also discuss some of the hypotheses and topics in the field of sociology of science in a comparative and explorative manner.
 I hope my approach will over time be used to inform scientists, funding agencies, policy-makers and a wider audience about the trends, patterns and the self-understanding in a growing field of global partnerships.

-International research collaboration depends on grantors and new cooperation models.
+(English Abstract) International research collaboration depends on grantors and new cooperation models.
 This holds true especially for partners from countries with low resources for research and development.
 In a study about research collaborations with European and African participants in the fields of neglected tropical diseases and renewable energies I look at the unequal starting conditions and choices researchers, grantors, and science-policy maker take to balance their effects.
 Public and private funders have a central role in fostering more equality.
 (Text in German)

 A new edition of scanning European research funders’ opportunities for collaboration with African partners (this time UK, CH, FR), a African new open-access journal, and links to interesting articles, award winners, and developments in the field of research and science.